marifdemirtas/pfp-ebooks/_sources/plan3.rst

        soup = BeautifulSoup(r.content, 'html.parser')</pre></pre>

-Plan 3: When to use this plan
+Plan 2: When to use this plan
 ====================================

 Use this plan when you want to scrape the same thing from multiple webpages.

-Plan3: How to use this plan
+Plan 2: How to use this plan
 ====================================

 Look at the webpages you want to scrape and determine which parts they have in common, and which parts are different.
 The parts that they have in common are the ``base_url``.
 The parts that are different are the ``endings``.

-Plan 3: Exercises
+Plan 2: Exercises
 ====================================

 If you want to also get the link to the most recent news item from Dean Tom Finholt's page, how would you change the code below?
 Dean Finholt's web page is ``https://www.si.umich.edu/people/thomas-finholt``.